 That is the only major difference between Leen’s spring entryway and the one that I’ll create is our entry.

 Leen’s color palette was warm neutrals in whites and creams with hints of soft color.
 She had a combination of different textures.
 I loved that combination and would follow it.

 There were two items that I didn’t have at home: tall, vine-type greenery and a small indoor plant.
 I bought one bunch of eucalyptus at Central Market and the indoor ivy plant at Lowe’s.

 Before I actually started designing our entry, I went through my accessory closet (It’s upstairs in one of our guest rooms) and brought several items that I thought might work in the entry.

-I had three little projects before beginning designing the spring entry.
+I had three little projects before beginning to design the spring entry.

 STEP 4 – Create greenery for the spring entry.

 I placed the ivy plant in a short white vase.
 I used a piece of florist foam to raise the plant.
 A bit of wadded newspaper secures the plant.
 To finish the plant, I used my favorite moss.

 Next, I trimmed the eucalyptus and placed it in my tall vase.
 The soft green color fits this early spring palette.
 You could definitely use faux eucalyptus stems instead.

 STEP 5 – Make a wreath or other focal point.

 Leen made a wreath for her front door.
 I wanted one for the mirror in our entry.
 I used items I had on had: